quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Handling of ICMP Messages by DPLPMTUD

-An endpoint using DPLPMTUD requires the validation of any received PTB message before using the PTB information, as defined in Section 4.6 of {{!DPLPMTUD}}.
+An endpoint using DPLPMTUD requires the validation of any received ICMP Packet Too Big (PTB) message before using the PTB information, as defined in Section 4.6 of {{!DPLPMTUD}}.
 In addition to UDP Port validation, QUIC validates an ICMP message by using other PL information (e.g., validation of connection IDs in the quoted packet of any received ICMP message).

 The considerations for processing ICMP messages described in {{icmp-pmtud}} also apply if these messages are used by DPLPMTUD.

-## Sending QUIC DPLPMTUD Probe Packets
+## Sending QUIC PMTU Probe Packets

-DPLPMTU probe packets are ack-eliciting packets.
-Probe packets that use the PADDING frame therefore implement "Probing using padding data", as defined in Section 4.1 of {{!DPLPMTUD}}.
+PMTU probe packets are ack-eliciting packets.

 Endpoints could limit the content of probe packets to PING and PADDING frames as packets that are larger than the current maximum packet size are more likely to be dropped by the network.
-Loss of a probe packet is therefore not a reliable indication of congestion and SHOULD NOT trigger a congestion control reaction; see Section 3, Bullet 7 of {{!DPLPMTUD}}.
+Loss of a QUIC packet that is carried in a PMTU probe packet is therefore not a reliable indication of congestion and SHOULD NOT trigger a congestion control reaction; see Section 3, Bullet 7 of {{!DPLPMTUD}}.
-DPLPMTU probe packets consume congestion window, which could delay subsequent transmission by an application.
+However, PMTU probe packets consume congestion window, which could delay subsequent transmission by an application.

-## PMTUD/DPLPMTUD Probes Containing Source Connection ID {#pmtu-probes-src-cid}
+## PMTU Probes Containing Source Connection ID {#pmtu-probes-src-cid}

-Endpoints that rely on the destination connection ID for routing incoming QUIC packets are likely to require that the connection ID be included in PMTUD/DPLPMTUD probe packets to route any resulting ICMP messages ({{icmp-pmtud}}) back to the correct endpoint.
+Endpoints that rely on the destination connection ID for routing incoming QUIC packets are likely to require that the connection ID be included in PMTU probe packets to route any resulting ICMP messages ({{icmp-pmtud}}) back to the correct endpoint.
 However, only long header packets ({{long-header}}) contain the Source Connection ID field, and long header packets are not decrypted or acknowledged by the peer once the handshake is complete.

-One way to construct a PMTUD or DPLPMTUD probe is to coalesce (see
+One way to construct a PMTU probe packet is to coalesce (see
 {{packet-coalesce}}) a packet with a long header, such as a Handshake or 0-RTT packet ({{long-header}}), with a short header packet in a single UDP datagram.
-If the UDP datagram reaches the endpoint, the packet with the long header will be ignored, but the short header packet will be acknowledged.
+If the resulting PMTU probe packet reaches the endpoint, the packet with the long header will be ignored, but the short header packet will be acknowledged.
 If the UDP datagram causes an ICMP message to be sent, the first part of the datagram will be quoted in that message.
 If the Source Connection ID field is within the quoted portion of the UDP datagram, that could be used for routing or validation of the ICMP message.

 Note:
 : The purpose of using a packet with a long header is only to ensure that the